OpenBiohazard2/openbiohazard2.github.io/_posts/2023-04-20-kendo-gen-shop.md

 1. AOT 2 and 4 will be reset to type 0.
 2. The position of 4 zombies is initialized.
 These are the zombies that will break the glass and attack Kendo.
 3. EvtExec() will be called for functions 13 and 30.
+    * In function 13, there are a large number of SceEsprOn() class that are run, which seems like the glass shattering.
+    * In function 30, the limbs of one of work set (3, 0) (Kendo) will move, which is when Kendo is fighting the zombies.
+In function 30, there is a EvtExec() call to function 31.
+In function 31, there are more sprite calls and a EvtExec() call to function 32.
+This part seems to correspond with the zombies attacking Kendo.
 4. AOT 0 and 4 will be reset to type 4.
-These two areas previously were triggered when Kendo was alive.
+These two areas previously were triggered when Kendo was alive and Kendo would tell the player to stay inside.
+However, since Kendo is dead, there is no need for this trigger.
 5. AOT 18 will be reset to type 5 and trigger function 29.
 The purpose of this function is unknown.

-In function 13, there are a large number of SceEsprOn() class that are run, which seems like the glass shattering.

-In function 30, the limbs of one of work set (3, 0) (Kendo) will move, which is when Kendo is fighting the zombies.
-In function 30, there is a EvtExec() call to function 31.
-In function 31, there are more sprite calls and a EvtExec() call to function 32.
-This part seems to correspond with the zombies attacking Kendo.

 When we compare OpenBiohazard2 to the original, we can see the timing matches.
 The cutscene takes around 10 seconds, but the horror effect is missing from OpenBiohazard2.